 How Much Cardio Should You Do?

 Cardio, or aerobic exercise, is any physical activity that increases your heart rate.
 It is a great way to get your heart and lungs working harder and improve your overall fitness.
 Aerobic activities are those that use your body’s oxygen supply.
 Examples of aerobic exercises include running, swimming, biking, and walking.
 You can also do any sport that gets your heart rate up to 60-85%.
-If you aren’t sure if an activity is aerobic or not, count how many times your breathing slows down during the workout.
+If you aren’t sure whether an activity is aerobic, count how many times your breathing slows down during the workout.
 Actions that take a lot of effort to slow your breathing should be considered aerobic exercises.

 Conclusion

 Cardio is short for cardiovascular exercise.
 Cardio exercise is any physical activity that raises your heart rate.
-It is a great way to stay in shape and improve your overall health.
+It is a great way to stay in shape and improve overall health.